-Accident Sickness and Unemployment (ASU) waived policies a type of Payment Protection Insurance* is also designed to provide an income in the event of illness or injury, but it also provides cover in the event of becoming unemployed.
+Accident Sickness and Unemployment (ASU) policies are a type of Payment Protection Insurance*.
+They are also designed to provide an income in the event of illness or injury, but they also provide cover in the event of becoming unemployed.
 The cover can pay out for up to two years, rather than until retirement (as is the case with Income Protection Insurance).
 Some ASU policies will also allow you to choose whether you want to receive benefits for accident and sickness only, unemployment only, or all three.

 Income Protection will pay out a guaranteed level of income every month for as long as your incapacity continues; if necessary until your 65th birthday or when you retire.
-Normally, there is a maximum benefit payable from such a policy; this is usually 65% (Some ASU plans are also calculated on this basis) of a person's annual income, less any benefits that they are entitled to from their employer and the state, it is important to remember this benefit is paid.
+Normally, there is a maximum benefit payable from such a policy; this is usually 65% (some ASU plans are also calculated on this basis) of a person's annual income, less any benefits that they are entitled to from their employer and the state.

 ASU benefits are usually payable for a maximum of 12 months.
 However, some policies will pay the benefit for up to two years, it all depends on the insurer.
 With ASU you are able to choose the amount of benefit you would like to receive (within certain limits).
 The premium will be calculated as a percentage of the amount of monthly benefit you would like to receive and hence the higher the amount of cover, the higher the associated premium costs.